For individuals looking to come into the UK to live and work, there are a variety of visa options.

 For both categories you must show you have sufficient funds to maintain yourself and any dependants joining you in the UK, alternatively, your sponsor may certify maintenance on the CoS.

-Sponsored workers are eligible to apply for settlement under the Skilled Worker visa.
+Sponsored workers are eligible to apply for settlement to settlement under the Skilled Worker visa.

 This visa is for talented and promising individuals in the fields of science, engineering, medicine, humanities, digital technology and arts and culture (including film and television, fashion design and architecture) wishing to work in the UK.
 You must be a leader in your field or have the potential to be a leader.